fluencelabs/fRPC-Substrate/hacking_frpc.md

 While this sounds, and is, elaborate, *Fluence CLI*, see below, takes care of most of the scaffolding and workflow management for you.

-At this point, the marketplace for Fluence's decentralized serverless isn't quite finished.
+**Note:** At this point, the marketplace for Fluence's decentralized serverless isn't quite finished.
 The supply side has not been enabled and on the demand side, parameters are fixed for the testnet.
 That is, developers are not able to provide custom Deal parameters, such as willingness to pay for service execution.
 Instead, these parameters, i.e. price of execution per epoch and epoch duration, are hard-coded and used by Fluence CLI to create the corresponding Deal contract and transaction for you to sign.
 Moreover, economics are limited to the testnet using testnet tokens and throughout the EthDenver hackathon, resource owners may not claim their periodic share of revenue from the Deal's escrow.

 ## Setting Up For Developing With Fluence